 MARKETS

 As mentioned previously, Transwestern conducted a system-wide open season from October 30, 2000 through November 17, 2000 and received requests for 1.31 BCF of capacity on the western portion of its system.
-At present, Transwestern continues to negotiate firm service agreements with potential shippers and has not yet executed any firm contracts.
+At present, Transwestern continues to negotiate firm service agreements to receive at least maximum rates with potential shippers and has not yet executed any firm contracts.
 However, Transwestern is confident that, because of growing demand for gas in California, the capacity will be fully subscribed before the proposed in-service date of June 1, 2002.
 In any event, Transwestern is willing to be placed at risk for recovery of the cost of the project.

+It is Transwestern’s understanding that shippers participating in the proposed project will have either acquired appropriate gas supplies or have ongoing negotiations for the acquisition of the required gas supplies.
+Transwestern has made no commitments regarding supply acquisition or availability.
+The primary sources of supplies for additional capacity will be from sources directly or indirectly connected to Transwestern’s system.
+In the event upstream throughput services are required, Transwestern anticipates that each shipper will obtain such service.

 IX.